Ayres Building

 In the 20th century, Worcester County went through a period of modernization, with the development of infrastructure, improved transportation, and the growth of tourism.
 Beach towns along the Atlantic Ocean, such as Ocean City, became popular vacation destinations, drawing visitors from all over the region.
 Today, Worcester County remains a vibrant and historic region, renowned for its stunning natural landscapes, rich cultural heritage, and thriving tourism industry.

-This timeline provides a condensed summary of the historical journey of Worcester County, Maryland.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Worcester County, Maryland.

 • 1666 - Worcester County is established as part of the Province of Maryland.